St Mary, Aldham

 This is lovely, and splendidly English.
 Nothing could be more peaceful.
 But beyond, the land rises to a dark sea of trees, the mysteriously named Wolves Wood, now an RSPB reserve.
-Looking along to the right, the other hilltop is where the Protestant preacher Roland Taylor was burned at the stake in the 1550s, a site of pilgrimage for his many American descendants - and, more unhappily, for extremist protestants.
-Ian Paisley, the late former leader of the Democratic Ulster Unionists, was a regular visitor.
+Looking along to the right, the other hilltop is where the Protestant preacher Roland Taylor was burned at the stake in the 1550s, a site of pilgrimage for his many American descendants.
 Whatever your reading of the English Reformation, Taylor's burning was a terrible event.
 One imagines the villagers gathered outside this church, watching the flames and smoke rise.

-This church was derelict by the mid 19th century, and underwent a fairly late restoration, in 1883.
+This church was pretty well derelict by the mid 19th Century, and underwent a fairly late restoration, in 1883.
 The tower was rebuilt, as was the south wall of the nave.
-The roofs were replaced, giving an overwhelmingly Victorian appearance - although Mortlock detected the Norman, and possibly Saxon, ancestor.
+The roofs were replaced, giving an overwhelmingly Victorian appearance, although Sam Mortlock detected the Norman, and possibly Saxon, ancestor.
 The hill itself suggests a very early foundation, perhaps on a site of pagan worship.

-The architect was W. M. Fawcett, and there was another restoration of the inside in the early 20th century under the eyes of diocesan architect and renowned antiquarian H Munro Cautley.
+The architect was WM Fawcett, and there was another restoration of the inside in the early 20th Century under the eyes of diocesan surveyor and renowned antiquarian H Munro Cautley.
 The resulting interior is one of those neat and shiny jobs that is certainly grand, and pleasant enough, but rather dated now.
-Our early 21st Century spirituality seems to respond more to dusty, ancient interiors than to these Victorian ritualisations.
-But I had a sense of a church that is much loved, well-cared for, and used regularly.
+Our early 21st Century spirituality seems to respond more to dusty, ancient interiors than to these High Church ritualisations.
+But you get a sense of a church that is still much loved, well-cared for, and used regularly.

-And that is still so today.
-Now, Aldham parish have gone one further than a wedged-open door, and a big sign has been erected at the bottom of the lane proclaiming that Our Church is Always Open, and so it is easy to step into its prayerful interior.
-And it is not without its medieval survivals, a couple of which are fascinating.
-For a start, there is the chancel, with its original roof, some fine windows, and a piscina in the sanctuary.
-But best of all are two bench ends.
+Aldham parish have gone one further than a wedged-open door, and a big sign has been erected at the bottom of the lane proclaiming that Our Church is Always Open, and so it is easy to step inside.
+And it is not without survivals, some of them fascinating.
+The benches are mostly Cautleys from the 1920s, but he incorporated a couple of earlier ones.
 These are unlike anything else I've seen in Suffolk, and their primitive quality suggests a local origin.
 The one to the west apparently shows a bear, or possibly a lion.
-My first impulse was that it was some kind of heraldic device, but on reflection I thought differently.
-Note the shaved off object it holds in its mouth.
-And is the pattern emerging from beneath the head really fur?
+My first impulse was that it was some kind of heraldic device, but what is the shaved off object it holds in its mouth, and is the pattern emerging from beneath the head really fur?
 Back in 1999, my six year old took one look at it and decided that the creature isn't eating the bird, but the bird is flying out of its mouth.
 Could it be a dove?
 And could the three objects issuing from beneath the head actually be tongues of fire?
 In which case, could this be some strange composition representing Pentecost, and the descent of the Holy Spirit?

 In the spandrel above the bear, or whatever it is, there is a lily, the symbol of the Annunciation.
 But it is also a symbol of the crucifixion.
 It calls to mind the rare lily crucifixes, of which just two are known to survive in Suffolk, at Long Melford and Great Glemham.
 Could this be an unrecorded third?
 The other bench end is probably easier to read.
 The crown is obvious enough.
 The star and crescent are familiar from representations of the crucifixion.
 The pike is a familiar instrument of the Passion.
 And, if you look in the spandrel above, you'll see a crown of thorns, so this may well be a composition representing the Passion.

 And what of the font?
-This is mysterious too.
+This is curious too.
 It appears to be Norman, but a second glance finds it too elegant, too finely detailed.
-The pillars are almost Classical in design, and the whole piece has a touch of the 18th century about it.
+The pillars are almost Classical in design, and the whole piece has a touch of the 18th Century about it.
 Was it brought here from somewhere else in the 1880s?
 Or is it a Victorian recutting of a Norman predecessor?
 Whatever, the revealed brickwork of the late medieval tower arch looks most fitting behind it.
-The doors are, presumably, part of the 1930s interior restoration - indeed, they have a touch of Cautley about them.

 Simon Knott, March 2019